Aeraphe/test_123milhas/README.md

 Test for 123Milhas

-## This is an Api Test with Laravel for request flights from 123Milhas, arrenge and group thens by:
+### This is an Api Test (host in AWS EC2)  with Laravel, Docker for request flights from 123Milhas, arrenge and group thens by:

    - Price
    - Inbound
    - Outbound
    - Fare

+The deploy in AWS use a shell script (deploy.sh)
  ## API Routes

   -  For local machine:

    - Get Flights By Groupe: http://localhost/api/v1/flights

-  -  For online:
+  -  AWS host route adress:

    - Get Flights By Groupe: http://3.17.16.92/api/v1/flights